 Only individuals who participate in CLASS events will be listed as teachers/students on the CLASS profile.
 Written permission will be sought from each individual prior to adding the relationship.

 However, any friend of the CLASS profile is permitted to add relationship(s) to their own profile at their discretion.
-Not that relationship status does not have any bearing on selection for participation in events.
+Please note that relationship status does not have any bearing on selection for participation in events.

 Group members are individuals listed as members of the CLASS Ireland FetLife group.
 Group members may be banned at the discretion of the group leaders.
 Group leaders are selected from the trustees and organisers at the discretion of the group owner.
 Note that group membership is not generally required for participation in events.